x

 Does a relapse mean that the person or treatment failed?

-According to the American Addiction Centers, between 40% and 60% of people who have been through treatment experience relapse.
-This rate is similar to relapse rates for other chronic diseases like hypertension and asthma, which stay with a person for their entire life.
+According to the National Institute on Drug Abuse (NIDA), between 40% and 60% of people who have been through substance use disorder treatment will experience a relapse at least once.
+This is similar to relapse rates of other chronic diseases like hypertension and asthma, which stay with a person for their entire life.
 A relapse does not mean that a person or treatment has failed.
-It just means that treatment needs to be fine tuned.
+It just means that your addiction treatment program needs to be fine-tuned.

-If you have recently experienced a relapse, are worried about relapse, or know someone in this situation, it can help to understand the nature of relapse and it’s role in the addiction recovery process.
+If you have recently experienced a relapse, are worried about the risk of relapse, or know someone in this situation, it can help to understand the nature of relapse and it’s role in the addiction recovery process.

 What causes relapse?

-Relapse can be caused by environmental, mental, and physical triggers, as well as life circumstances that can increase the risk of a relapse occurring.
+Relapse can be caused by both internal and external triggers, as well as life circumstances that can increase the risk of a relapse occurring.
+External triggers include environmental factors like certain places or people, while internal triggers encompass mental and physical responses to stress, emotions, or memories.
 Relapse usually occurs when your defenses are low, when you are struggling to maintain your supportive routine that helps to keep the addiction at bay.
-You may also have specific triggers that cause cravings to return, which can quickly result in a relapse if you cannot immediately call on your support system to regain control.
+You may also have specific triggers (whether external or internal) that cause cravings to return, which can quickly result in a relapse if you cannot immediately call on your support system to regain control.
+Common triggers include:

 Environmental Triggers